Colorado now has two memorials dedicated to mass shootings

 Members of the Rebels Project, which is made up of Columbine survivors, will also at the theater shooting memorial dedication on Friday.

-The first responders who ran into the theater while everyone else was running out will also be at the memorial garden at 6:30 p.m. for the dedication.
+The first responders who ran into the theater while everyone else was running out were also at the memorial garden at 6:30 p.m. for the dedication.

 “Something beautiful rising out of the grotesque,” Blumberg said.
 “To me, that’s a symbol of victory for the community, victory for the survivors, resiliency.”